Tunnelsats/tunnelsats/FAQ.md

 Please approach us on Telegram, via Email, Twitter or open an issue here.
 We'll ask you for confirming the timestamp of your payment, so we can check our accounting, and provide a solution for you.
 Sorry for the inconvenience in advance.

 ### I'm stuck with the setup process, can you help?
-Please raise an issue in Github, explaining where you are stuck, but leave out any personal or sensitive information.
+Please raise an issue in Github or simply join our [Telegram](https://t.me/+NJylaUom-rxjYjU6) group, explaining where you are stuck, but leave out any personal or sensitive information.
 Especially handle your configuration file with care!

 ### How do I know what value I got from subscribing to your service?
 Keep an eye on your latency, uptime, routing amount week-over-week, and some subjective observations like nodes offline and such.
 Value is a quite subjective term, but we found those attributes provide value to a routing runner.